olilanz/ai-hunyuan-video-gp/README.md

 ## Variables

-YUEGP_AUTO_UPDATE: Automatically updates the models and inference scripts to the latest verion upon container start-up (default: 0).
+HVGP_AUTO_UPDATE: Automatically updates the models and inference scripts to the latest version upon container start-up (default: 0).
  - 0: Don't update automatically.
 Use the scripts that are bundled.
  - 1: Update and use the latest features / models.
 But also accept that this may being breaking changes.

-This conatiner does not provide much confguration, as many other configuration parameters can be changed through the web interface.
+This container does not provide much configuration, as many other configuration parameters can be changed through the web interface.

 ### Fixing caching issues